 There is an ongoing case regarding the possible use of EU money to fund political activities in Denmark unrelated to the European Union by the Danish People's Party.
 An investigation conducted by OLAF, the European Commission's Anti-Fraud Office, concluded in October 2019 that €83,047 should be paid back.
-Since OLAF has no power to prosecute, the case was sent to the Danish State Prosecutor for Serious Economic and International Crime, which has now started its investigation.
+Since OLAF has no power to prosecute, the case was sent to the Danish State Prosecutor for Serious Economic and International Crime.
+The case is under consideration within the Danish court stystem.